A Modeling Approach for Decision Making in Complex Environments

 In many settings agents face difficult problems, be they managers, policymakers, judges, or consumers.
 A significant part of the difficulty is that decision makers face many options from which to choose yet possess only a tenuous understanding of how these alternatives map into outcomes.
-I have introduced an approach to modeling problems of this sort and, along with co-authors, explored its application to a variety of settings in economics, political science, and management.
+In my work, I have introduced an approach to modeling problems of this sort and, along with co-authors, explored its application to a variety of settings in economics, political science, and management.
+Other researchers have picked up this approach, advancing our understanding further and pushing the approach into new areas.

-The key novelty of my approach is to suppose that the mapping from actions to outcomes is the realized path of a Brownian motion.
-The mapping is fixed throughout time and the agents can learn about the mapping by sampling points and observing the outcomes.
-As time passes, therefore, agents learn more and more points in the mapping, developing a better understanding of the environment in which they operate but, crucially, never knowing it completely.
+The key novelty of the approach is to represent the mapping from actions to outcomes as the realized path of a Brownian motion.
+The mapping is fixed throughout time and the agents learn about the mapping through experience, by consulting an expert, by sampling actions, and so on.
+No matter how many (finite) action-outcome pairs they observe, however, there is always more to learn, and the agents never learn their environment completely.

-The variance of the Brownian motion captures the complexity of the decision making environment.
+The Brownian motion representation, despite its apparent abstraction, has surprisingly attractive and realistic learning properties.
+The variance of the Brownian motion captures the complexity of the decision-making environment.
 The information space is rich—there is a continuum of state variables (one for each action)—but the states are correlated.
-This correlation allows agents to learn from their experience as information spills-over from one alternative to others.
 The difficulty in learning about an environment depends on the degree of this correlation.
-Thus, the variance of the Brownian motion—how correlated are nearby alternatives–measures the complexity of the decision making environment.
+Thus, the variance of the Brownian motion—how correlated are nearby alternatives–measures the complexity of the decision-making environment.
+In an important precursor to my work, Jovanovic and Rob (Econometrica, 1993) show that the Brownian formulation emerges from a set of natural axioms on the nature of uncertainty.

-The approach represents a non-standard use of the Brownian motion.
+My approach represents a non-standard use of the Brownian motion.
 In particular, the Brownian motion does not evolve through time.
-(One may think of the process as having evolved through the action space at time 0 before play).
+(One may think of the process as having evolved through the action space at time 0 before play begins).
 I leverage the mathematics of the Brownian motion to provide a concise and rich representation of uncertainty and learning in complicated environments.

 I have used the Brownian motion representative to explore a variety of problems, touching upon applications otherwise considered distinct.
 Unifying these applications with a common model of uncertainty is an objective of my work.
-I developed this unified perspective in a short course I presented in 2020.
-Details and slides are below.
+I emphasized this unified perspective in a short course I presented in 2020.
+In what follows I describe the questions and areas of economics to which I, and others, have applied the Brownian approach to decision making under uncertainty across various domains.

 A starting point is the classic question of experimentation: When do agents seek safety in repeating past (and known) actions versus experimenting with a risky but potentially superior action?
 This is formalized as the classic bandit problem in which there is a set of discrete and independent (uncorrelated) arms.
 The Brownian motion approach allows for the arms to be correlated and for there to be a continuum of them that are deterministic.
 Thus, the question is not “how long” to pursue an arm, where the arms are independent and essentially indistinguishable.
 Rather, the question is which arm should I choose given what I have learned so far?